divskyne/Planet-Java/README.md

 Bonus

 Given an element name, find the valid symbol for that name that's first in alphabetical order.
 E.g. Gozerium -> Ei, Slimyrine -> Ie.

+Part 2

+The Planet Java has decided to keep their current naming conventions, as listed above, but to add a preference system.
+So while there are still 6 valid symbols for the element Iron, the preferred symbol is Ir.
+The second-most preferred symbol is Io then In, Ro, Rn and finally On.

+A symbol is preferred based on how early in the element name its first letter is, followed by how early its second letter is.

+In the case of repeated letters like in Neon, Eo is preferred to En, even though an n is closer to the beginning of Neon than the o is.
+This is because it's the second n that's used in the symbol En, since the second letter in the symbol must appear after the first.

+Choose the most preferred valid symbol for that element that's not already taken by another element.
+For instance, if Chlorine were the first element added, then it would get the symbol Ch, If Chromium was added later, it would get the symbol Cr.
+If Cesium and Cerium were then added, they would get the symbols Ce and Ci.
+If there are no valid symbols for the new element you need to decide how to handle this disruption.

+Details and Example
+Details and examples
+The list of all 366 elements known are set to be assigned a symbol, one by one, in order, following the preference rules above.
+There are many ways to achieve this.

+Determine the symbol assigned to each element in the list.
+For instance, you should find that Protactinium is assigned Pt, Californium is assigned Cf, and Lionium is assigned Iu.
+Find the first element that will not be able to have a symbol assigned, because when you get to it all the valid symbols for it are taken.
+The program should not terminate here.